pypa/pip/docs/html/topics/vcs-support.md

 making fewer network calls).

 pip requests partial clones by default when using Git 2.17 or later.
-If a Git server or network configuration cannot complete partial clones, set `PIP_NO_GIT_PARTIAL_CLONE=1` to use a full clone instead.
+If a Git server or network configuration doesn't support partial clones, set `PIP_NO_GIT_PARTIAL_CLONE=1` to use a full clone instead.

 ### Mercurial